 Course info | Text | Grading | Test dates | Policy on collaboration

-Undergraduate/graduate course In this classroom, the undergraduate course CMSC-27200 and the graduate course CMSC-37000 are co-located.
-While the lectures you hear are the same, the requirements for CMSC-37000 credit are considerably higher, including more in-depth understanding, substantial extra reading and additional, more difficult assigmnments.
+Undergraduate/graduate course: In this classroom, the undergraduate course CMSC-27200 and the graduate course CMSC-37000 are co-located.
+While the lectures you hear are the same, the requirements for CMSC-37000 credit are considerably higher, including more in-depth understanding, substantial extra reading and additional, more difficult assignments.
 Undergraduates should regard these harder assigments as "challenge problems" and may hand them in for bonus points.

-Homework assignments, tests, and most handouts are posted on this site in pdf format.
-You may dowload them by navigating the links above.
-Please regularly check the What's New section for important announcements, changes, and corrections.
+Homework assignments, are posted on this site in pdf format.
+You may download them by clicking on the link.

 Cormen -- Leiserson -- Rivest -- Stein: Introduction to Algorithms.